Welcome to Psyche

 B6 --> C2

-When loading a model, the required configuration depends on the data provider implementation being used:
+The required configuration depends on the data provider implementation being used:

 1. TCP Server:

-• If the data provider is configured as a TCP server, an additional file named data.toml is required.
+• If the data provider is configured as a TCP server, and an additional file named data.toml is required.

 • Data location